 There are both open source and SaaS options depending on your needs, budget, and timeframe.
-Open source APIs are free and can be widely customized, but are best for companies with on-staff developers and high levels of machine learning experience.
+Open source APIs are free and can be widely customized, but are best for companies with on-staff developers and machine learning experience.

 SaaS APIs, on the other hand, can be implemented right away, often with just a few lines of code.
-You get quick and easy access to powerful pre-trained NLP software, and you can take it a step further by training tools to your specific needs.
+With tools like MonkeyLearn, you can get started right away.

 Best for: Companies of any size that want easy API setup to access powerful pre-made and customizable NLP tools.

-You can try out MonkeyLearn’s machine learning models for free to see how these NLP tools works:
+You can try out MonkeyLearn’s machine learning models for free to see how these NLP tools work: